-This newly launched program provides veterans of all ages the opportunity to receive participant-directed home and community-based services, enabling them to avoid nursing home placement and to continue to live in their homes and communities.
-The VA Medical Center refers eligible veterans to the ADRC that assists them to manage a flexible budget, decide for themselves what mix of services will best meet their personal care needs, may hire their own personal care aides, including family or neighbors, and purchase items or services in order to live independently in the community.
+This program provides veterans of all ages, the opportunity to receive participant- directed home and community-based services, enabling them to avoid nursing home placement and to continue to live in their homes and communities.
+The VA Medical Center refers eligible veterans to the ADRC, which assists them to manage a flexible budget, decide for themselves what mix of services will best meet their personal care needs.
+This includes the hiring of their own personal care aides, which can include family or neighbors and the purchasing of items or services needed to live independently within the community.